Is My Child Struggling With Executive Functioning?

 Do these things sound familiar?
 Executive Functioning struggles present themselves in several different ways.
 They can make a child appear lazy, unmotivated or even defiant.

-We will also be talking all month about parenting tips and things you can do at home to help support your child's EF development.
-Check back next Wednesday for a helpful resource and more information!
+All month we will be talking about parenting tips and things you can do at home to help support your child's EF development.
+Check back next Tuesday for a helpful resource and more information!

 Let Us Help!

 Local to the Denver area and looking for resources?
-We will be running Executive Functioning groups this summer for ages 5-18!
-We also provide 1 on 1 consultation and therapy.
+We provide 1 on 1 consultation and therapy.
 Give us a call at 303-309-9135 to learn more.

 Are you looking for resources you can implement immediately?!
 If so you’re in luck!